Cloudflare Stops Supporting Neo-Nazi Site The Daily Stormer

 Re: (Score:1)

+Not really.
+We're talking about some loons who figured out if they put on silly uniforms and act like they are Nazis, people will get mad at them.
+Certain particular people will get so angry that they will become just as physically violent as the people pretending to be Nazis.

+But you're free to elevate them by saying "yes, they are REAL Nazis."

 Re:While these guys are nutters..
-(Score:4, Interesting)
+(Score:5, Interesting)

 Do you really think their site continuing unabated as-is would be "shining a light on them"?
 It would just continue to give them their dark corner of the web to flourish in, while the rest of us blissfully ignore whatever racist bullshit propaganda was being spread over there.